totti0223/deep_learning_for_biologists_with_keras/README.md

 ![badge](https://img.shields.io/badge/type-segmentation-blue.svg) ![badge](https://img.shields.io/badge/tag-UNet-green.svg)

-In this notebook, we will perform a segmentation of crop and weed region from images taken by an autonomous field robot, which the datasets are provided from Haug et al., "A Crop/Weed Field Image Dataset for the Evaluation of Computer Vision Based Precision Agriculture Tasks" (2015).
-First of all, with conventional approaches, we possibly can isolate the weed and crop resions from the soil area using a color threshold in the green domain.
+In this notebook, we will perform a segmentation of crop and weed region from images taken by an autonomous field robot, which the dataset are from Haug et al., "A Crop/Weed Field Image Dataset for the Evaluation of Computer Vision Based Precision Agriculture Tasks" (2015).
+With conventional approaches, we possibly can isolate the weed and crop resions from the soil area using a color threshold in the green domain.
 However, how can we further classify the weed (red) from the crop (green) region?
 Such feature selection is a master of a master craftsmanship.
 Instead, we will use DL, in specific, semantic segmentation methods to 1) Isolate the grass regions from the soil, 2) Isolating and classifying weeds and crops regions.
 A neural network architecture named U-Net will be used here.